ZeynepBehsi/Sunspots_time_series_analysis/README.md

 ## Features
 - **Time Series Forecasting**: Predicts future sunspot activity based on historical data.
 - **Multiple Models**: Compares three models—DNN, LSTM+CNN, and a hybrid DNN+LSTM+CNN model.
-- **Data Normalization**: A Lambda layer is used in all models for scaling the input data.
+- **Data Normalization**: All models use A Lambda layer to scale the input data.
 - **Learning Rate Optimization**: Callbacks were used to monitor and optimize the learning rate during training.

 ## Technologies Used